Visit our Photo Gallery to see what our lifts can do! Click here: Photo Gallery

 - Power cord length: 3 feet.
 If your power outlet is not close you will need an extension cord.

 - Weight: Unit weighs around 500 lbs.
 The precise weight depends on its height.

-- Motor Noise Level: 70-75 decibels at zero feet at full load (which for this motor is 1,320 lbs) (See here: Comparative noise examples)
+- Motor Noise Level: 75 decibels at zero feet at full load (which for this motor is 1,500 lbs).
+(See here: Comparative noise examples)

-These lifts are manufactured by Affordable Wheelchair Lifts in Lynchburg, Virginia and various other locations in the USA.
+These lifts are manufactured by Affordable Wheelchair Lifts at 147 Mill Ridge Road, Suite 112, Lynchburg, Virginia 24502.
 Corporate information is available on request.

 You and you alone are responsible for insuring that a lift is adequate to the task, safely installed, safe for operation by the operators present, and in full compliance with all relevant laws.